-As disclosed in the circular of the Company dated 19 July 2017 (the "Circular of Mutual Guarantees"), according to the 2017 Framework Agreement: (a) Tianrui Group has agreed, during the Term, to provide guarantees, directly by itself or through its subsidiaries, for bank loans to be borrowed and/or debentures or corporate bonds to be issued by the Company or its subsidiaries ("Tianrui Group Guarantee"); (b) the Company has agreed, during the Term, to provide guarantees, directly by itself or through its subsidiaries, for bank loans to be borrowed and/or debentures or corporate bonds to be issued by Tianrui Group or its subsidiaries (excluding any of its subsidiaries engaged in aluminum-related business) ("Company Guarantee").
-On the same date as the 2017 Framework Agreement, Chairman Li, entered into the Counter Guarantee Agreement with the Company, pursuant to which Chairman Li has agreed to indemnify the Company or its subsidiaries by means of the Counter Guarantee for any amount that it would have to pay in accordance with each Tianrui Cement under the 2017 Framework Agreement ("Counter Guarantee").
-For details on Tianrui Group Guarantee, Company Guarantee and Counter Guarantee, please refer to the paragraph headed "Major Terms of 2017 Framework Agreement and the Transactions Contemplated Thereunder" in the Circular of Mutual Guarantees.
+As disclosed in the circular of the Company dated 19 July 2017 (the "Circular of Mutual Guarantees"), according to the 2017 Framework Agreement: (a) Tianrui Group has agreed, during the Term, to provide guarantees, directly by itself or through its subsidiaries, for bank loans to be borrowed and/or debentures or corporate bonds to be issued by the Company or its subsidiaries (the "Tianrui Group Guarantee"); (b) the Company has agreed, during the Term, to provide guarantees, directly by itself or through its subsidiaries, for bank loans to be borrowed and/or debentures or corporate bonds to be issued by Tianrui Group or its subsidiaries (excluding any of its subsidiaries engaged in aluminum-related business) (the "Company Guarantee").
+On the same date as the 2017 Framework Agreement, Chairman Li, entered into the Counter Guarantee Agreement with the Company, pursuant to which Chairman Li has agreed to indemnify the Company or its subsidiaries by means of the Counter Guarantee for any amount that it would have to pay in accordance with each Tianrui Group Guarantee, Company Guarantee and Counter Guarantee, please refer to the paragraph headed "Major Terms of 2017 Framework Agreement and the Transactions Contemplated Thereunder" in the Circular of Mutual Guarantees.